deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy.md

 * accountability, feedback, open honest comm
   * private chan in matrix
   * private area in discourse?
+  * transparency at scales: exec, board, membership, hackers, public
+  * "transparency" does not mean everyone can read every line item in the Foundation's accounting history, see what every contractor is being paid, or otherwise firehose the general public with information

 * documents and documentation
   * a component of succession planning